 Although the decision to introduce a €7 airline ticket tax by 2021 is a small step for the Netherlands, the call for fair pricing seems to resonate with the Dutch coalition.
 In June 2019, State Secretary of Finance Mr. Snel organized a high-level conference that included talks about a European excise duty on kerosene.
 If the proposal is passed, it will mean an important break with tradition for Dutch air traffic policy.

 Adessium Foundation supports the ‘Eerlijk over Vliegen’ (‘Honest about Flying’) campaign by Natuur & Milieu and the Milieufederatie Noord-Holland, which aims to facilitate a balanced and well-informed debate about the future of air traffic in the Netherlands.
 The only way to make political decisions on sustainable air traffic that respects the environment and people’s general well-being is through fact-based discussion.

-Angst voor krimp luchtvaart is ongegrond (Dutch only)
+Angst voor krimp luchtvaart is ongegrond (Press Release, Dutch only)